Browse I Ching Hexagrams

 56: The Wanderer

 Seasoned travelers know that special decorum is called for when venturing far from home.
-They must develop a more yielding personality, so that the “local contact,” or host, can open doors and pave the way.
-Inwardly, the wanderer knows that it is sometimes not so easy to discern the intentions of strangers.
-Are they hostile, or friendly, or merely opportunistic?
+They must develop a more yielding personality so that their local contact, or host, can open doors and pave the way.
+Inwardly, the wanderer knows that it is sometimes difficult to discern the intentions of strangers: Are they hostile, or friendly, or merely opportunistic?

 The twin houses of mystery and discovery rule any journey we take.
-Each new day is launched on a fresh landscape, one that reaches out to grab our attention.
-Travel is a great teacher, and a great equalizer.
-There is an art to living on the road.
-Increased caution and discernment become the keys not only to success, but also to survival.
+Each new day is launched on a fresh landscape—one that reaches out to grab our attention.
+Travel is a great teacher and a great equalizer; there is an art to living on the road.
+Increased caution and discernment become the keys not only to success but to survival.